 RREs are expected to continue to monitor their claims through ORM termination in the event that any changes occur that may affect the statutory termination date.
 ORM could obviously terminate before that point in time if a monetary cap is reached and benefits are exhausted.
 Alternatively, it may be possible, under certain circumstances, for ORM to continue past an initially anticipated statutory termination date.

 While continuous monitoring of ORM status on all clams may be burdensome, this is a very straight forward error that’s quite avoidable.
 In some cases, where an open-ended ORM record is initially accepted and a subsequent update is rejected with a CJ06 error due to a future ORM termination date, CMS would actually have appropriate and accurate ORM coverage on file despite that error.
 This is less problematic.
 However, if a future ORM termination date is included within an initial add transaction and a CJ06 error is generated, that will prevent CMS from appropriate acceptance of the required data and would certainly be a compliance concern.

 Complete and careful input will help avoid penalties

 Avoiding CMS errors and subsequent penalties will require RREs to step up their vigilance in how they record claim information.
 While some mistakes are easily avoided, such as ORM indicators, others will require greater scrutiny of the claim to ensure that the right injury codes are attributed to the incident.
 With careful oversight, RREs can ensure their claims are compliant and steer clear of CMS trouble.
-For guidance on CMS compliance issues, feel free to reach out to us at ISO Claims Partners.
+For guidance on CMS compliance issues, feel free to reach out to us at Casualty Solutions.